GooFit/GooFit/README.md

 * If using CPP:
   * Single threaded builds are available for debugging and development (such as on the default Clang on macOS)

-A list of installs for different common platforms is available [here](./docs/SYSTEM_INSTALL.md).
+A list of exact commands required for several platforms is [available here](./docs/SYSTEM_INSTALL.md).

 ## Getting the files